-If you are injured by another person’s negligence – and it can happen to anybody – you’ll need to know how fault is proven in a personal injury case.
+If you are injured by another person’s negligence – and it can happen to anybody – you’ll need to know how fault is proven in a personal injury case and how a personal injury law firm can help.

 In legal claims that arise from accidents and injuries, the legal basis for assigning liability to one or more persons is the concept of negligence.